Ttimofeyka/Rave/README.md

-# EPL
+# Do

-EPL - is a statically typed, compiled, procedural systems programming language.
+Do - is a statically typed, compiled, procedural systems programming language.
 We (core contributors) took inspiration from C, C++, Rust and Assembly making an easy-to-use but lower-level language.